Learn how to integrate Shopify with WordPress to build an eCommerce store with all the advanced capabilities of Shopify in this detailed guide.

-- Quickly embed products in posts and pages to allow users to purchase on your own website for better user experience.
+- Quickly embed products in posts and pages to allow users to purchase on your own website for a better user experience.

 Are you using Shopify with your WordPress?
-I would love to hear your experiences in the comments below.
+I would love to hear about your experiences in the comments below.
 Also, let me know if you need any help setting up WordPress and Shopify.

 The Buy button from Shopify makes it really easy to integrate and sell products from your Shopify store on WordPress.